oaktreeapps/admin_panel_cli/README.md

 This is a simple CLI application to quickly setup MERN stack admin project with Express backend & React frontend.

-The CLI allows you to create screens at the frontend and corresponding routes & models at the backend with one command.
+The CLI allows you to create resources at the frontend and corresponding routes & models at the backend with one command.

 Everything is controlled in the `kitconfig` folder.